 - If you allow others to reuse your data, how, where and when will the data be accessed and shared?

-- Where will the data be archived and preserved?
+- Where will the data be archived and preserved and for how long?

 The individual(s) responsible for each part should also be described, either in each relevant section or in a separate Roles and Responsibilities section.

 This section expands on the five major questions a DMP should answer.
 This information was adapted from the Inter-University Consortium for Political and Social Research as part of their Framework for Creating a Data Management Plan.